yamato97/science/writing_paper.md

 Markdown text is getting more and more popular especially among data scientists and computer programmers.
 Recently, there are so many useful Markdown editors, such as *Visual Studio code*, *Typora*, etc... available for us.
 Here I will show my recent effort to write scientific paper with *VS code* with using Citation Manager *Zotero*.

 Here I show our attempt to write scientific paper with markdown text and share relevant materials via GitHub with your coworkers (see below).
+Note that you can visit clickable links indicated by red boxes below.

 ```mermaid
 graph TB